gkemmey/gray_matter/_posts/2019-08-02-how-i-added-stripe-to-skilltree-the-hard-way.md

 end
 ```

 When `Nutmeg::Stripe.add_card` is called inside the block, the lambda we passed will be called instead.
 Before declaring the stub, we set a `top_level_stub_called` boolean to `false`.
 When the lambda is called, we immediately flip it to `true`, then we can assert that it's true at the end of the test.
-Perhaps this is overkill, but it gives us some assurance the test is behaving the way we expect 🤷‍♂️ Other than that inside the lambda, we assert that the parameters we were passed, which are what would have been passed to `Nutmeg::Stripe.add_card` and ultimately have come from the form, are what we expect them to be.
+Perhaps this is overkill, but it gives us some assurance the test is behaving the way we expect 🤷‍♂️

+Other than that, inside the lambda we assert that the parameters we were passed -- which are what would have been passed to `Nutmeg::Stripe.add_card` and ultimately have come from the form -- are what we expect them to be.
 Lastly, it returns an object that responds to `ok?` and returns `true` -- essentially a stub for an instance of `Nutmeg::Stripe::Response`.

-Ok, let's jump to the bottom.
-At the very end of the test file, we have some private helpers functions.
+Next, let's jump to the bottom.
+At the very end of the test file, we have some private helper functions.
 Mostly, they help us find elements on the page in a way that reads nicely in the actual body of the test -- like a mini DSL for just this test.
-I do want to look at the `in_iframe_for` a little closer though:
+Let's look at the `in_iframe_for` helper a little closer though:

 ```rb
 def in_iframe_for(input, &block)